dkirste/iagent-arena/README.md

 ---

 ## Demo video
-The demo video is available on YouTube:
+The frontend demo video is available on YouTube:
-To experience the platform firsthand or review its underlying code, users can visit the demo website: https://inj-agent-arena.vercel.app/
+For more details, we refer on the frontend's README.md To experience the platform firsthand or review its underlying code, users can visit the demo website: https://inj-agent-arena.vercel.app/

 ## The Team Behind iAgentArena